devland/waveFiller/readme.md

 console.log('yep; fill is done');
 ```
 # USAGE
-4. Remember to run the `updateWorkers` function if you change the instance settings so that the workers will run with them.
+4. Remember to run the `updateWorkers` function if you change the instance settings or if any other paint actions occur on the canvas outside of the `fill` or `click` methods.
 For example, to change the `blank` and `pixel` values run the function below.
 ```javascript
 const changeColors = async () => {